Kjili/boardgame-quickrules/root.rst

   | Outrage includes bird cards
   | a sympathetic clearing is one with sympathy tokens, others are unsympathetic clearings
   | revolt can only be used if a base can be placed
+  | revolt can be used if there is no place for an officer
   | revolt scores points for removed tokens and buildings as in normal battle
   | if there are no sympathetic clearings, you can spread sympathy to any, else it needs to be adjacent to a sympathetic clearing
   | no clearing can have more than one sympathy token
+  | favor card hits Alliance base and sympathy: the active player decides, which is removed first (and whether Alliance keeps the supporter or has to discard it)
   | **supporter stack**:
   | - face-down stack of cards (Woodland Alliance player can look at the cards any time)
   | - supporters can only be spend for their suit and do not count towards hand size